bartvanhalder/owlin-apidocs/README.md

 The Owlin API 2.0 interactive reference documentation can be reached at the following URL: https://api.owlin.com/documentation

 There you can:
-* find a detailed reference of the REST methods and their parameters
+* find a detailed reference of the REST methods and their parameters;
-* see the JSON schema to pass along the PUT, POST and PATCH calls
+* see the JSON schema to pass along the PUT, POST and PATCH calls;
 * test all the methods directly from the browser!

 <div id='getstarted'/>